 Stem Cell Therapy

 Stem Cell Therapy has the potential to create new cells in existing healthy tissues and may help to repair tissues in those structures that are injured or damaged.
-Southeast Michigan Center for Orthopedics can offer this unique, non-operative treatment for:
+The doctors at Southeast Michigan Center for Orthopedics can offer this unique, non-operative treatment for:

 - Regenerating articular cartilage in arthritic joints